-- 15. Any monitoring display required for compliance with the permit shall be visible to operating staff at all times. - 16.
-Corrective action shall be taken immediately if any periodic monitoring result exceeds a limit in Table 1, or if there is a malfunction or breakdown of any equipment which might increase emissions.
-Monitoring shall be undertaken or repeated as soon as possible thereafter and a brief record shall be kept of the main actions taken. - 17.
-All plant and equipment capable of causing, or preventing, emissions and all monitoring devices shall be calibrated and maintained in accordance with the manufacturer's instructions.
-Records shall be kept of such maintenance. - 18.
-The operator shall, in the case of abnormal emissions, inform the regulator without delay if there is an emission likely to have an effect on the local community. - 19.
-Records shall be kept of operator inspections, including those for visible and odourous emissions as required by table 3.
+- 12. Oven temperatures shall be continuously monitored.
+Alarms shall activate when temperatures reach the maximum specified in condition 8. - 13.
+Corrective action shall be taken immediately if any monitoring required by Table 1 exceeds the emission limit/provisions in Table 1, or if there is a malfunction or breakdown of any equipment which might increase emissions.
+Monitoring shall be undertaken or repeated as soon as possible thereafter and a brief record shall be kept of the main actions taken. - 14.
+All plant and equipment capable of causing, or preventing, emissions and all monitoring devices shall be calibrated and maintained in accordance with the manufacturer's instructions and/or maintenance schedule.
+Records shall be kept of such maintenance. - 15.
+The operator shall, in the case of abnormal emissions, inform the regulator without delay if there is an emission likely to have an effect on the local community. - 16.
+Staff at all levels shall receive the necessary training and instruction to enable them to comply with the conditions of this permit.
+Records shall be kept of relevant training undertaken.